kubewarden/docs/docs/security/threat-model.md

 **Mitigation**
 N/A

-I cannot see how Kubewarden can help here.

 ## Threat 7 - Attacker sniffs traffic on the container network
 An attacker who has access to the container network is able to sniff traffic